ConcealNetwork/conceal-guardian/HOW-TO_HTTPS.md

 In your Domain Name provider website, you should have a **manage** tab associated with the domain name you just purchased.
 Add a subdomain  *(ie. conceal)* and have it pointing to your IPv4 *global_ip* address using the A record.

-You can access your node via:
+After doing so, you'll be able to access your node with the following address:

 `conceal.your_domain.xyz:16000/getinfo`